TobiD-S/Spotify-for-developers-page-clone/README.md

 # Spotify-for-developers-page-clone
-A clone of the spotify for developers landing page
+A clone of the spotify for developers landing page.